Search Private Finance

 Advantages

-• Lower monthly payments: lower monthly payments compared to a traditional mortgage as only the interest is paid.
+• Lower monthly payments: The monthly payments are lower when compared to a traditional mortgage as only the interest is paid.

-• Flexibility for investment: by paying only the interest, borrowers have the opportunity to invest the savings or allocate the funds toward other financial goals.
+• Flexibility for investment: By paying only the interest, borrowers could have the opportunity to invest the savings or allocate the funds toward other financial goals.

 Disadvantages